Aussie, Aussie, Aussie! Here are 17 reasons why I love Australia.

 Although it may seem like I try and leave Australia to go travelling every chance I get, I do in fact love this country I’m fortunate enough to call home.
-There are many reasons why I love Australia and seeing as today is Australia Day, I thought it was the perfect time to write them allll down.
+There are many reasons why I love Australia and seeing as today is Australia Day, I thought it was the perfect time to write them all down.

 This love letter to Australia could honestly just be about food.
 Sorry world, but your candy sucks.
 Natural Confectionery Company and Allen’s all the way!
-I also LOVE raspberry liquorice, which seems to only be an Australian thing?
+I also love raspberry liquorice, which seems to only be an Australian thing?

 Australia has some of the best beaches in the world.
-I grew up swimming in Western Australia’s waters, which I think must be the best in the country.
+I grew up swimming in Western Australian waters, which I think must be the best in the country.
 But no matter what coast you’re on in Australia, expect to be won over by its impressive beaches.
 More than 80% of the population live close to the coast and we all know why.

 I know that not every Australian is friendly (I’ve worked in customer service for too long), but on average I think we’re a pretty easygoing bunch of people.
 I noticed it as soon as I got back in the country – it felt good to be home.